Zwei Studierende mit Büchern

 Apply now!

-The recommended application period for the Master's programme in Democracy and Economics is from 1 January to 15 July for the winter semester. *)**)
+The recommended application period for the master's programme Democracy and Economy is for the winter semester from 1 January to 15 July.*

 Information on application deadlines and application modalities, admission, enrolment can be found at: